Creating a topology file

 Tip

-To solvate large molecules/particles (for example, polymers), it is considerably faster to do multi-stop packing, with different input files, one per molecule type, and using the fixed constraint for the topology with the already packed molecules.
+To solvate large molecules/particles (for example, polymers), it is considerably faster to do multi-step packing, with different input files, one per molecule type, and using the fixed constraint for the topology with the already packed molecules.

 Example: